ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 Duplicate volumes can be accessed by a host for read/write as soon as the storage is provisioned.
 However, snapshots and replication aren't allowed until the data copy from the original to the duplicate is complete.

-When the data copy is complete, the duplicate can be managed and used as a completely independent volume.
+When the data copy is complete, the duplicate can be managed and used as an independent volume.

 This feature is available in most locations.
 Click [here](new-ibm-block-and-file-storage-location-and-features.html) for the list of available data centers.